Data Quality and Expectations

 id: bde138c0-0c48-4f37-a2be-cc55c8e8504a

-name: simple-data-app
+name: data-quality-expectations

 In this example we will run a pipeline that computes the average waiting times for a yellow taxi for all the neighborhood in NYC.
 As usual, all function are fully containerized, so we can use different libraries to compute each step, like PyArrow for the first two models and DuckDB for last one.
 These are arbitrary implementation choices, feel free to refactor the pipeline as you wish.
-The pipeline looks like this: - The model normalized_taxi_trips gets some raw data from the table taxi_fhvhv in the data catalog and does some cleaning where needed. - The model taxi_trip_waiting_time calculates the time between calling a cab and its arrival for each row. - The model zone_avg_waiting_times computes the average waiting times aggregated by pickup zones.
+The pipeline looks like this:

 flowchart LR id0[(taxi_fhvhv)]-->id2[models.normalized_taxi_trips] id2[models.normalized_taxi_trips] --> id3[models.taxi_trip_waiting_time] id3[models.taxi_trip_waiting_time] --> id4[models.zone_avg_waiting_times]